Hogwarts and Hogmanay

 The etymology of the part 'hog' is vague.

-Since it can be speculated that the roots of Hogmanay may reach back to the celebration of the winter solstice, or the shortest day, among the Norse[3].
-I think that Old-Norse höggu-nótt or höku-nótt, with the meaning of 'midwinter-night', might be the source of the 'hog' in both Hogmanay and Hogwarts.
+It can be speculated that the roots of Hogmanay may reach back to the celebration of the winter solstice, or the shortest day, among the Norse[3].
+I think that Old-Norse höggu-nótt or höku-nótt, meaning the 'Hewing Night' or 'Butchering Night'.
+It coincides with 'Midwinter Night'.
+It appears to have been the most solemn sacrificial festival of the Norse.
+It might well be the source of the 'hog' in both Hogmanay and Hogwarts.

 Etymology of '-warts'